 When to go to Santorini

 The island deserves at least two nights and more if possible.
 There is a definitive season.
-The island is “open” from April to September for practical purposes.
+For practical purposes, the island is “open” from April to September.
 This is real.
 When my sister and I were there in the very last days of September, we immediately noticed things were being put into storage.
 We questioned, and they said the hotel was closing on October 1st.
-We learned that was the case for much of the island.
+What we learned was this is the case for much of the island.
 We asked every server we encountered if they were leaving.
 They all were leaving the same day we were returning home to Athens.

 We spoke with several servers who said they make so much money during the season they don’t work in the off-season.
 They work long days, often seven days a week, and share living space with many people to keep costs down in Santorini.
 Our wine tour guide was a professor who taught viticulture (the study of grape cultivation) and enology (the study of winemaking and wines) in Athens.
 He gave tours during the travel season and left back to Athens the next day.

 The weather during peak season can be hot and usually very dry.
 It rarely rains in Santorini.
 I can’t speak for visiting in the off-season.
 I have looked; some places are open, but I am unsure how many businesses and restaurants are.
-The beauty will be there, but it gets windy and cold in the off months.
-Ferry and flights are run less often during the off-season.
+The beauty will be there, but it gets windy and cold in the off-season.
+Ferries and flights are run less often during the off-season.

 Cruise Ship Impact

 I would assess cruise ship schedules before you set your dates on Santorini.
 If you plan a few days for a stopover, maybe try to go on days when the bigger cruise ships aren’t in the docks.
 The mass arrival of the people on the ships can be genuinely overwhelming.
-In 2021 if Greece reopens, this may be the very year to avoid that situation.
+If Greece reopens in 2021, this may be the year to avoid that situation.
 You can find the cruise ship calendar here.

 Getting around Santorini

 There are many ways to get around the island.
-The most common method seems to be buses for tourists.
+The most common method for tourists seems to be buses.

 By Bus